particle-iot/spark-setup-ios/README.md

 ## Usage

-Full documentation can be found in [Particle docs website](http://docs.particle.io/photon/ios/).
+Official documentation can be found in [Particle docs website](http://docs.particle.io/photon/ios/).

 ### Basic

 Import `SparkSetup.h` in your view controller implementation file, and invoke the device setup wizard by:

 **Objective-C**